-First, you'd better replace your standard fuel filters with "10-micron water separator filters designed for ethanol."
+First, you had better replace your standard fuel filters with "10-micron water separator filters designed for ethanol."
 Those are the words you use when you order them.
-They fit exactly where the old filters went.
-Order plenty of them.
+They fit exactly where the old filters went, and order plenty of them.
 Until E10 is finished cleaning the gunk out of your fuel system a little bit at a time, you'll be changing those filters a couple of times a summer.
 Eventually, the system will be cleaned of years of crud and everything gets normal again.
-Except for the new problem: water.
+Except for the new problem: Water.

 E10 absorbs 10 times more water than MTBE does.
 This gets carried with your fuel into the engine where, hopefully, it gets burned away.
-If it sits in an aluminum fuel tank, it can cause corrosion and now there are little bits of metal moving through the system - clogging the fuel filters and damaging injectors, carburetors, etc. And if the water/E10 ratio gets too high, the water pulls the ethanol out of the E10 - leaving plain ol' gasoline on top (with slightly less octane than the E10 combine) and water and ethanol sinking below.
+If it sits in an aluminum fuel tank, it can cause corrosion and now there are little bits of metal moving through the system - clogging the fuel filters and damaging injectors, carburetors, etc. If the water/E10 ratio gets too high, the water pulls the ethanol out of the E10, leaving plain ol' gasoline on top (with slightly less octane than the E10 combine) and water and ethanol sinking below.
 The lower octane isn't good and no ethanol is getting burned with the gasoline - not good for the engine nor the environment.
 If enough water/ethanol collects in the fuel tank, it will eventually reach the engine.
-Neither water nor pure ethanol is good for an engine.